btrettel/flt/to-do.md

 - `*_equality_test` to `eq` with generics, similar for others.
 - `%logical_test(.not.` to `%false(`
 - Remove all `fmutate` annotations.
+- Convert all .jsonl files to .nml.
+- Eliminate Python from this repository.
     - Convert passed.py to passed.f90.
-- Convert all .jsonl files to .nml.
     - Merge tests from `test_*.py` into the associated Fortran test files.
+    - Remove Python from .gitignore.
 - Make as much as possible `pure`.
 - `nmllog.f90`: Switch to Fortran namelist-based logging so that everything is in Fortran.
     - Check your notes for the following: